 2. Virtual Private Servers

-Virtual Private Servers allow people to have private networks for their digital equipment.
+Virtual Private Servers (VPS hosting) allow people to have private networks for their digital equipment.
 A virtual private server is a server that allows a user to create a personal network by using software that creates an isolated environment.
 The server can access it remotely like any other kind of server.
 But the data on it is isolated from other users on the same physical machine.

 Virtual Private servers are sometimes called ‘virtual environments’ or ‘virtual machines’.
 Because they simulate hardware in software so they can run programs just like any other computer.

 3. Shared Hosting